-Shiv Kotecha writes poetry, fiction and criticism.
-He is the author of two books, The Switch (Wonder) and EXTRIGUE (Make Now Books).
-He holds a PhD in English from New York University, where he teaches a class on durational art and writing.
-He is a contributing editor for frieze magazine, writes occasionally for 4Columns, and is on staff at The Andy Warhol Foundation Arts Writers Grant as program manager and editor of a forthcoming publication.
+Shiv Kotecha writes, edits and teaches.
+He is the author of The Switch (Wonder) and EXTRIGUE (Make Now Books).
+He is a contributing editor for frieze magazine, writes occasionally for 4Columns, and is on staff at The Andy Warhol Foundation Arts Writers Grant as program manager and editor of a forthcoming publication series.
+He holds a PhD in English from New York University, where he teaches a course on experimental poetry and criticism.